taminomara/yuio/docs/source/by_example/cli.rst

 ----------------------------

 Sometimes you need to ensure that only one of several arguments can be passed.
-For this, create a :class:`yuio.cli.MutuallyExclusiveGroup` (also available from :mod:`yuio.app` and :mod:`yuio.config`) and pass it to all such arguments:
+For this, create a :class:`~yuio.cli.MutuallyExclusiveGroup` and pass it to all such arguments:

 .. code-block:: python
     :emphasize-lines: 1,6-8